-Recently the entanglement contour in holographic description based on the partial entanglement entropy was proposed in \cite{Wen:2018whg} and investigated further in \cite{Wen:2019ubu},\cite{Kudler-Flam:2019nhr}.
-In \cite{Kudler-Flam:2019nhr} the calculations have been done for the contour function in some lattice models using the Gaussian formula and the results are consistent with the partial entanglement proposal.
-Here we investigate this proposal and give the description of the entanglement contour for the general excited state dual to the Banados geometry \cite{Banados:1998gg}.
-Focusing on the proposal based on the partial entanglement entropy the entanglement contour is fixed by the stress-energy tensor.
-It is known that there is the general relation \cite{Bhattacharya:2013bna,Nozaki:2013vta} between thermodynamics and the entanglement entropy of small subsystems.
-The similar "entanglement contour law" thermodynamic description of degrees of freedom inside the subsystem also takes place.
-We write them down explicitly using the results of \cite{Bhattacharya:2013bna,Nozaki:2013vta}.
+Recently the entanglement contour in holographic description based on the partial entanglement entropy was proposed in \cite{Wen:2018whg} and considered further in \cite{Wen:2019ubu},\cite{Kudler-Flam:2019nhr}.
+In \cite{Kudler-Flam:2019nhr} the contour function in some lattice models has been investigated and the results are consistent with the partial entanglement proposal.
+Here we study different aspects of this proposal.
+We give the description of the entanglement contour for a general excited state dual to the Banados geometry \cite{Banados:1998gg}.
+In this case the entanglement contour is fixed by the stress-energy tensor in dual theory.
+It is known that there is a general relation \cite{Bhattacharya:2013bna,Nozaki:2013vta} between thermodynamics and the entanglement entropy of small subsystems.
+We find that the similar "entanglement contour law" thermodynamic description of the subsystem also takes place and write it down explicitly using the results of \cite{Bhattacharya:2013bna,Nozaki:2013vta}.

-From the very definition and properties of the entanglement contour it is natural to think that its holographic definition is related to some geometrical quantities defining the entanglement.
-Focusing on the $AdS_3/CFT_2$ for simplicity this leads us to the construction of the measure, similar to the entanglement contour from the length element of the HRRT geodesic.
+From the definition and properties of the entanglement contour, it is natural to think that the holographic definition is related to some geometric quantities defining the entanglement.
+In this paper we focus on the $AdS_3$ for simplicity.
+In this case, this leads us to the construction of the measure from the HRRT length element similar to the entanglement contour.
 The straightforward integration of this measure does not give us the entanglement entropy.
-However after the proper choice of the cutoff associated with the certain state of the system and subsystem, we get the correct answer.
-The distribution of entanglement according to this measure reproduces all qualitative features of the entanglement contour derived using(for example) partial entanglement proposal.
-We extend this to the non-equilibrium state and call this measure the geometric entanglement contour.
-We compute the geometric entanglement for the CFT dual to the Banados geometry explicitly.
-This resembles more fine-grained correspondence from \cite{Wen:2018whg,Wen:2019ubu} relating different points on the geodesic and on the interval following partial entanglement proposal.
+However, after the proper choice of the cutoff associated with the particular state and subsystem, we get the correct answer.
+The distribution of entanglement according to this measure reproduces all qualitative features of the entanglement contour derived using (for example) partial entanglement proposal.
+We extend construction to the non-equilibrium state and call this measure the geometric entanglement contour.
+We calculate it for the CFT dual of the Banados geometry explicitly.
+Note, that more fine-grained correspondence \cite{Wen:2018whg,Wen:2019ubu} relating points of the interval and on the geodesic is known following partial entanglement entropy proposal.